Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 Is Tbilisi Expensive for Tourists?

-With a wide choice of good hotels, over 1000 restaurants and cheap public transport, you can get by on less than $100/day.
+Tbilisi is great value to visit as everyday prices are far lower than other capital cities.
+With a wide choice of affordable hotels, 1000+ restaurants and cheap public transport, you can get by on less than $100/day.

 Is Tbilisi Car Rental Available for Tourists?

 Yes, you can rent a car on arrival in Tbilisi although we would not recommend driving it around old town and city center!
+It’s more relaxing to use public transport (bus), taxi or join organized tours.

 Ancient entrance to Sighnaghi in Kakheti Region.

-To help you plan your trip to Tbilisi, here are our TPOP recommended essential travel resources.
+To help you plan your trip to Tbilisi, here are our recommended essential travel resources.
 We use these all the time; otherwise, we wouldn’t suggest them to you!

 And don’t stress about travel essentials!
 For latest e-Sim, Luggage, Adaptors, and Best Apps for Georgia travel, head to our Travel Resources Guide.